 Unforeseen events that pose a direct threat to business continuity include:

-Ideally, a business continuity plan provides things like access to critical data backup, a safe place for employees to work, instructions for connecting to offsite systems, servers and applications and anything else that can help prevent an organization from going offline and suffering revenue loss.
+Ideally, a business continuity plan provides things like access to critical data backup, a safe place for employees to work, instructions for connecting to offsite systems, servers, applications, and anything else that can help prevent an organization from going offline and suffering revenue loss.

 What is Disaster Recovery?: Overview